We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 Yeah, it’s something very deeply rooted here, unfortunately, and that needs a lot of work to change.
 So switching gears a little bit, you mentioned the research project that you’re involved in, Reclaiming Muslim Educators.
 What are the findings so far?

 We just won a grant to continue our research!
 We had a survey, then we had focus group interviews.
-We had groups of educators come in to ask them questions and for them to talk about their experiences, but we haven’t really aggregated that data too much yet, so I can’t really say, “Oh, this is a finding,” because we haven’t published that yet.
+We had groups of educators come in to ask them questions and for them to talk about their experiences, but we haven’t really aggregated that data too much yet, so I can’t really say, “This is a finding,” because we haven’t published that yet.

 But it has been extremely validating to do this research.
 There are a wide array of experiences which is important because we cannot say that all Muslim educators experience the same thing.
 I think what’s different about this study, that’s different than a lot of other studies, is that we are also part of this study.